A Planet friendly christmas

 1. Enjoy a second-hand Christmas

-There are so many options for second-hand shopping: you can buy online from sites such as Facebook Marketplace, eBay, Depop, or Gumtree, or from the numerous charity shops on the High Street.
-If you’re looking for clothes, try Thrift Plus, or Oxfam Online.
+There are so many options for second-hand shopping: you can buy online from sites such as Facebook Marketplace, eBay, Depop, Vinted or Gumtree, or from the numerous charity shops on your local High Street.

 2. Make it a handmade Christmas